 Not only in Baton Rouge but in other communities along the coast of Louisiana, oyster reefs are extremely important in the quality and clarity of the water.
 Through the efforts of the Galveston Bay Foundation, the Lake Pontchartrain Basin Foundation, and the Chef John Folse Culinary Institute, the oyster reefs in the greater Baton Rouge area should soon be restored to their maximum potential.

-Here at Budget Dumpster we are in the waste removal industry and we love to promote businesses and organizations committed to sustainable waste removal such as this foundations.
-If there is a business or organization you think we should have mentioned, feel free to leave us a comment and we will look into it.
+Here at Budget Dumpster, we are in the waste removal industry and we love to promote businesses and organizations committed to sustainable waste removal such as this foundations.
+If there is a business or organization you think we should have mentioned, feel free to leave us a comment.